An Effective Incident Runbook Template

 For the call to action, have engineers that participate in an on-call rotation apply this template to their team's oldest runbooks (they tend to be the most inaccurate & unstructured).

-ℹ️ This page has been written so that it can be easily copied/pasted to serve as a starting point for an incident runbook.
+ℹ️ This page has been written to be easily copied/pasted to serve as a starting point for an incident runbook.
 All sections marked as a blockquote, including this introduction, are done so to be easily deletable.

 ⚠️ This how-to guide expresses the author's opinions, as every how-to guide does.
 There is not a single correct way to write an incident runbook, and not all sections apply to every runbook.

-✅ This guide is based on the following tenants.
+✅ This guide is based on the following tenets.
 An incident runbook should be:

 ❌ And incident runbook should not be: